Sorry, this program is not available for local students.

 If you hold a different visa type, you may be eligible.
 Please contact us for more information.

-- keep abreast of the current and emerging technologies being used to prevent or mitigate environmental problems
+- knowledge of current and emerging technologies

 Development of these attributes will be an integral part of your progression through the program.